 None of these fees are truly hidden as they’re all openly discussed in your credit card agreement, but they are easy to overlook, so here are some of the most common credit card fees out there as well as tips for how to avoid them (or offset them if they are unavoidable).

 Common credit card fees and their ranges

-What is a credit card annual fee?
-Banks charge annual fees for the privilege of carrying their cards.
-Think of them as membership fees, of sorts, that aren’t related to how often you use the card.
+A credit card annual fee is the price you pay for the privilege of carrying a particular credit card.
+Think of annual fees as membership fees, of sorts, that aren’t related to how often you use the card.
 Like a gym membership, you can pay for it and never use the gym or you can pay the fee and put the gym to regular use; the same is true with credit card annual fees.

 What credit cards charge annual fees?
 A wide range of cards charge annual fees.
 Cards for people with low credit scores or limited credit history and rewards credit cards often charge them.

 Fee range: Annual fees vary widely.
 For instance, the CardNamediscontinued, a card geared toward people with CreditScoreNeeded credit, charges AnnualFees.
 The CardNamediscontinued, a premium rewards card, charges AnnualFees.